nobel-von-it/limp/README.md

 ```
     serde: The name of the dependency.
     -v or --version: The version of the dependency (optional, by default use latest).
-    -f or --features: A list of features to enable (optional).
+    -f or --features: A list of features to enable (optional, use at the end).
     -p or --path: The path to a code snippet related to the dependency (optional).

 ###   Hello World (just test function):